simone-sestili/BertFlix/README.md

 ## Installation

-The application is entirely build in Python 3.9, all the necessary dependencies can be installed by running:
+The application is entirely built in Python 3.9, all the necessary dependencies can be installed by running:
 ```
 pip install -r requirements.txt
 ```